TritonDataCenter/manta-nfs/README.md

     it does provide a way to start or stop services when the system is booting or shutting down.

-    The `svc/rc/mantanfs` file is a shell script which will start up the server.
+    The `svc/rc/mantanfs` file is a shell script that will start up the server.
     Make a copy of this file into `/etc/init.d`.
 If necessary, edit the file and provide the correct paths to 'node', 'server.js' and your configuration file.